svishalkumar/MACHINE-LEARNING-REGRESSION/README.md

-# MACHINE-LEARNING-REGRESSION
+# MACHINE-LEARNING
-Here used regression ( Linear, Ridge,  Lasso )
+Here we have worked on many types of data and we have used different types of Algorithm